argonautproject/clinicalnotes/source/pages/guidance.md

 * Surgical Operation Note
 * Nurse Note

 The Argonaut project team developed this initial list of 5 through a survey of the participants in Argonaut and the US Veterans Administration (VA).
+After prioritizing the Note types, the development team selected the DocumentReference and DiagnosticReport Resources to support exchange.
+See [Resources to Exchange Clinical Notes](guidance.html#resources-to-exchange-clinical-notes) for a full discussion on the decision to use these resources.

 ### DocumentReference vs DiagnosticReport